Sexual violence in the Democratic Republic of the Congo: International community and nongovernmental organizations

 In addition, Eve Ensler's nongovernmental organization, V-Day, has not only been crucial in the growing awareness regarding sexual violence in the DRC, but has also entered into a project with UNICEF and the Panzi Foundation to build The City of Joy, a special facility in Bukavu for survivors of sexual violence in the DRC.
 The center, which can host up to 180 women a year, has resources such as sexual education courses, self-defense classes, and group therapy, as well as academic classes and courses in the arts.
 The City of Joy facility opened in February 2011.

+Effect of International Aid

+Intervention programs addressing sexual violence in conflict areas typically prioritize survivor-oriented services, offering medical, psychological, judicial, and socioeconomic assistance to victims.
+However, there is a growing recognition of the importance of prevention efforts aimed at addressing underlying factors such as gender norms and institutional weaknesses.
+Despite this, major organizations like the World Bank and the United Nations tend to prioritize survivor support over prevention, reflecting a gap between academic insights and practical implementations.